 After returning to Sacramento in mid-May to attend law school graduation festivities, McCaffrey flew to Geneva, Switzerland on another assignment.
 An elected member of the UN Economic Commission for Europe's implementation committee on the organizations water treaty, he participated in the inaugural meeting of that nine-person group on June 5, 2013.

 "The committee monitors compliance by states parties with obligations under the UNECE Water Convention, and in the case of non-compliance, makes recommendations concerning appropriate measures to be taken," McCaffrey said.

 Back in the USA, he presented at a conference on Boundaries and Water for government representatives on June 10, 2013, in Washington, D.C.

 "Some three-quarters of the world's land boundaries follow rivers for at least part of their courses," McCaffrey said.
 "Since rivers naturally change their courses, sometimes suddenly, boundary disputes often arise.
 My role at the conference was to lay out in general terms an introduction to transboundary water law."

-McCaffrey plays a key role in Pacific McGeorge's strong water law curriculum.
+McCaffrey plays a key role in McGeorge's strong water law curriculum.
 He will teach Public International Law in the fall and an International Water Resources Law in the spring during the 2013-14 academic year.